pleme-io/akeyless-action/README.md

         echo "user: ${{ env.AWS_user }}"
 ```

-#### Parsed Dynamic Secrets
+#### Parsed Output

-If you set `parse-dynamic-secrets: true`, the job will automatically create a a separate output for every key in the dynamic secret
+If you set `parse-dynamic-secrets: true`, the job will automatically create a a separate output for every key in the dynamic secret.
+This is extremely useful if you do not want to manually parse it, or if you need to immediately use an output's value in a subsequent step.

 For example, a SQL server dynamic secret will provide **id**, **user**, **ttl_in_minutes** and **password** values.